bagder/http2-explained/en/part10.md

 The Chromium team has implemented http2 and provided support for it in the dev and beta channel for a long time.
 Starting with Chrome 40, released on January 27th 2015, http2 is enabled by default for a certain amount of users.
 The amount started off really small and then increased gradually over time.

-SPDY support was removed in Chrome 51 in favor or http2.
+SPDY support was removed in Chrome 51 in favor of http2.
 In a blog post, the project announced in [February 2016](https://blog.chromium.org/2016/02/transitioning-from-spdy-to-http2.html):

 > “Over 25% of resources in Chrome are currently served over HTTP/2, compared to less than 5% over SPDY.
 Based on such strong adoption, starting on May 15th — the anniversary of the HTTP/2 RFC — Chrome will no longer support SPDY.”